 - Location: Monadnock State Park

 For more experienced hikers, New Hampshire’s Mount Monadnock is one of the most popular and challenging hikes near Boston.
-As one of the most popular summit trails in New England, the trail does tend to get quite crowded, especially in the warmer months.
+As one of New England’s most popular summit trails, the trail tends to get quite crowded, especially in the warmer months.

-Requiring some serious scrambling and steep ascents, this short hike is definitely not for beginners or the faint of heart.
-However, if you’re up for the challenge, you’ll be rewarded with stunning views and a huge sense of accomplishment at the summit.
+Requiring some serious scrambling and steep ascents, this short hike is not for beginners or the faint of heart.
+However, if you’re up for the challenge, you’ll be rewarded with stunning views and a tremendous sense of accomplishment at the summit.

 Mount Hitchcock & Summit House